 Material Costs and Markup Explained

-- I assume all warranty responsibility
+- I take on all the warranty responsibility

 - I handle delivery and logistics